OpenBubbles/docs/docs/Setup/pnr.md

 While not required, leaving the display on may improve reliability.

 ### Method 1
 There are multiple ways to install the required relay app.
+If Guide 1 does not work, try guide 2.
 The following guides can be followed regardless of jailbreak status:

 Guide 1 - Sideloading Beepserv:
 1. Use [Sideloadly](https://sideloadly.io/) or [AltStore](https://altstore.io/) to sideload the [provided beepserv installer IPA](https://joshuafhiggins.github.io/beepserv_installer_v0.1.ipa) onto your iPhone (Apple ID required for sideloading).